-This combination reduces the ability of psychopaths to manipulate a stakeholder caste of individuals.
+This combination reduces the ability of psychopaths to manipulate a contributor caste of individuals.

 Even if the psychopaths do sneak through occasionally, which they certainly will, the oversight elements can override them.
 Once they show their true character, they could be limited.
 Unlike in a representative scheme.
 It also doesn’t come packaged with the problems of direct democracy.

 Again, direct democracy is a progressive voting system.
 It will always vote for new things and new changes.
 This brings about significant sustainment risk, as the nation must constantly adapt to new things.
 Representative democracy is a slightly more conservative approach, but it comes with the expectation of virtuous leadership and knowledgeable citizenry, which is not always the case.
 As soon as bad representatives get in, the system starts degrading.
 It only picks up speed as the decay reaches new heights.

 Oversight, with a focus on overriding laws, is an anomaly here.
 Because citizens can’t pass new laws, there is no risk of progressivism and leftism taking hold.
 They can only subtract, not add.
 It also solves the issue of problematic representatives, because these representatives are not immune from citizen response.
 The citizens can still target them and override their policies.